You’ve probably seen them before. Those pesky little caterpillars that leave small holes in the new leaves of certain trees may be cankerworms.

 You can also whip up a DIY garlic spray to deter cankerworms.

-Just blend about 5 garlic cloves, in two cups of water and a little liquid soap.
+Just blend about 5 garlic cloves in 2 cups of water and a little liquid soap.
 Next, strain the mixture to get out particles that may clog your sprayer.

 You’ll want to use this homemade cankerworm spray every few days, especially if it’s rainy in your area.
 It will lose its effectiveness after a while.